884 Visa – Contributory Aged Parent Visa Temporary

 You can include family members, for example, your spouse or your de facto partner, your child who is not married or in a de facto relationship.

-- While the visa fee paid to the Department of Home Affairs is $33,285 AUD, you can pay in two instalments for this.
-You pay the first instalment when you apply, then you can pay the second when there is a payment request from the Department of Home Affairs.
+While the visa fee paid to the Department of Home Affairs is $33,895 AUD, you can pay in two installments for this.
+You pay the first installment in the amount of AUD 4,765 when you apply, then you can pay the second installment in the amount of AUD 29,130 when there is a payment request from the Department of Home Affairs.

 Where should I apply from?